 Will the City collect more taxes as a result of the 2021 reassessment?

 City Council has required that the results of a reassessment or revaluation remain revenue neutral at the property class level with no changes in taxes between property classes.
 Revenue neutral is a tax calculation, which means whether property assessments increase or decrease due to changes in values, the City’s tax revenue does not automatically change – the City still receives the same amount of tax revenue.

 Revenue neutral assumes that the City, school boards and libraries require the exact amount of tax dollars from each class of property.
 Any yearly tax change brought forward by the City is communicated through the budgetary process, not by the reassessment process.

-If I am not satisfied with my assessment, what should I do?
+If I have questions, or if I am not satisfied with my property's 2021 reassessed value, what can I do?

-To assist you in your assessment review, the City makes property, market and sales information available within the Property Assessment & Tax Tool found on saskatoon.ca.
+To assist you in your assessment review, market and sales information is also available within the Property Assessment & Tax Tool , just enter your address.

 Can I mail a letter with my concerns or questions regarding my assessment?

-Yes, send your letter to City Hall, Assessment & Taxation, 222 -3rd Avenue North, Saskatoon, SK S7K 0J5
+Yes.
+Please send your letter to City Hall, Assessment & Valuation, 222 -3rd Avenue North, Saskatoon, SK S7K 0J5

-No, only your assessment can be appealed, not your property taxes.
-Changes to your property assessment will only be considered if your assessment appeal is received during the 60-Day Customer Review Period, January 9 to March 10, 2017.
+No. Only your assessment can be appealed, not your property taxes.
+Changes to your property assessment will only be considered if your assessment appeal is received during the during the 60-Day Customer Review Period, January 25 to March 29, 2021.